Flutter Agency vs React Native in 2026: The Honest Comparison to Pick Right

 3-year maintenance cost

-- Native: no framework upgrade cost, but double the effort on every feature
+- Native: no framework upgrade cost, but double the development effort on every feature (two codebases to maintain).

 React Native has the seniority advantage

 React Native exists since 2015.
-Its npm ecosystem benefits from 18 000+ mobile-specific packages.
-For 95% of common needs (payment, geolocation, notifications, biometrics), there's a package.
+Its npm ecosystem benefits from 18,000+ mobile-specific packages.
+For nearly all common needs (payment, geolocation, notifications, biometrics), a package already exists, often in several competing versions.

 Flutter is catching up

-Flutter (launched 2018) now counts 42 000+ pub.dev packages.
-Official Google packages (firebase_core, google_maps_flutter, image_picker) are maintained by Google directly — guaranteed quality.
+Flutter (launched 2018) now counts 42,000+ pub.dev packages.
+Official Google packages (firebase_core, google_maps_flutter, image_picker) are maintained by Google directly — guaranteed quality and compatibility over time.

 React Native: the largest community

-- Easier to hire if you already have React web devs
+- Easier to hire if you already have React web developers: a React dev becomes productive on React Native within days.

 Flutter: the fastest-growing community

-This is the killer argument in favor of React Native.
+This is the killer argument in favor of React Native, and it deserves an honest look.

 React Native + Next.js = unified stack

-If your website already runs on React or Next.js, you can share:
+If your website already runs on React or Next.js, you can share a significant share of your code between web and mobile:

-- Sometimes even UI components (with Tamagui or React Native Web)
+- Sometimes even UI components (via Tamagui or React Native Web).

 Flutter Web exists but stays limited

-Flutter can compile to Web, but the final bundle is heavy (4-8 MB) and SEO is tricky (canvas rendering).
-For a marketing site, it's not the right tool.
+Flutter can compile to Web, but the final bundle stays heavy (4-8 MB) and canvas rendering complicates SEO and accessibility.
+For an internal app or a dashboard, it's viable; for a marketing site that needs to rank on Google, it's not the right tool.

 Verdict: if your web stack is React, React Native is the obvious choice.
-Otherwise, Flutter usually wins.
+Otherwise, Flutter usually wins on every other criterion.

-6. Use cases: which framework for which project?
+9. Use cases: which framework for which app type?

 Pick Flutter if: